What we know about the deadly collision at LaGuardia Airport

 By Zoe Sottile, CNN

-(CNN) — An Air Canada plane traveling from Montreal collided with an emergency vehicle on the runway at New York City’s LaGuardia Airport in the late hours of Sunday night, killing two pilots and injuring dozens of people.
+(CNN) — An Air Canada plane collided with a fire truck on the runway at New York City’s LaGuardia Airport on Sunday night, killing two pilots and injuring dozens of people, including a flight attendant who was thrown from the plane while still strapped to her seat.

 Emergency vehicles flooded the runway and passengers inched out onto the wing of the aircraft in the aftermath of the crash.

-“It was just chaos in there,” said Jack Cabot, one of 72 passengers aboard the flight.
+“It was just chaos in there,” said Jack Cabot, one of 72 passengers aboard the flight traveling from Montreal.
 “Everybody was hunkered down and everybody was screaming pretty quickly.”

 Both Canadian and American authorities are investigating the collision, which follows several high-profile aviation disasters in 2025 — including a shocking midair collision between a military helicopter and a commercial jet near Washington, DC, which left 67 dead — that brought scrutiny to the industry and triggered calls for reform.